LukeSmithxyz/shadowchat/README.md

 5. ```go run shadowchat```

 A webserver at 127.0.0.1:8900 is running.
 Pressing the pay button will result in a 500 Error if the `monero-wallet-rpc` is not running.
+This is designed to be run on a cloud server with nginx proxypass for TLS.

 # Monero Setup
 1. Generate a view only wallet using the `monero-wallet-gui` from getmonero.org.
 Preferably with no password